 “Our team did spectacularly in the debates and I firmly believe that had they been advanced to the final round they would have been victorious,” said Dr. Laura Kicklighter, assistant professor of philosophy and religious studies, who coaches the team.

-The Lynchburg College student team members (pictured from left) are: Jillian Gates ’13 of Venice, Fla., Stephanie Wells ’14 of Wilmington, N.C.; Cameron Craddock ’11 of Lynchburg, Va.; James Kirkpatrick ’12 of Basking Ridge, N.J.; and Katherine Chappell ’12 of Chesapeake, Va.; with Dr. Kicklighter.
+The University of Lynchburg student team members (pictured from left) are: Jillian Gates ’13 of Venice, Fla., Stephanie Wells ’14 of Wilmington, N.C.; Cameron Craddock ’11 of Lynchburg, Va.; James Kirkpatrick ’12 of Basking Ridge, N.J.; and Katherine Chappell ’12 of Chesapeake, Va.; with Dr. Kicklighter.

 Many notables from the business sector, law, education, finance, journalism and other fields served as judges.
 Martha Ann Alito, wife of Supreme Court Justice Samuel Alito, was one of the judges.
 The team also had the opportunity to meet Justice Alito.